 The court in NetCoalition concluded that the Commission had failed to demonstrate that the market for market data was competitive based on the reasoning of the Commission's NetCoalition order because, in the court's view, the Commission had not adequately demonstrated that the depth-of-book data at issue in the case is used to attract order flow.
-Nasdaq believes, however, that evidence not before the court clearly demonstrates that availability of data attracts order flow.
-For example, as of July 2010, 92 of the top 100 broker-dealers by shares executed on Nasdaq consumed Level 2/NQDS and 80 of the top 100 broker-dealers consumed TotalView.
-During that month, the Level 2/NQDS-users were responsible for 94.44% of the orders entered into Nasdaq and TotalView users were responsible for 92.98%.
+NASDAQ believes, however, that evidence not before the court clearly demonstrates that availability of data attracts order flow.
+For example, as of July 2010, 92 of the top 100 broker-dealers by shares executed on NASDAQ consumed Level 2/NQDS and 80 of the top 100 broker-dealers consumed TotalView.
+During that month, the Level 2/NQDS-users were responsible for 94.44% of the orders entered into NASDAQ and TotalView users were responsible for 92.98%.

-Competition among platforms has driven Nasdaq continually to improve its platform data offerings and to cater to customers' data needs.
-For example, Nasdaq has developed and maintained multiple delivery mechanisms (IP, multi-cast, and compression) that enable customers to receive data in the form and manner they prefer and at the lowest cost to them.
-Nasdaq offers front end applications such as its "Bookviewer" to help customers utilize data.
-Nasdaq has created new products like TotalView Aggregate to complement TotalView ITCH and Level 2/NQDS, because offering data in multiple formatting allows Nasdaq to better fit customer needs.
-Nasdaq offers data via multiple extranet providers, thereby helping to reduce network and total cost for its data products.
-Nasdaq has developed an online administrative system to provide customers transparency into their data feed requests and streamline data usage reporting.
-Nasdaq has also expanded its Enterprise License options that reduce the administrative burden and costs to firms that purchase market data.
+Competition among platforms has driven NASDAQ continually to improve its platform data offerings and to cater to customers' data needs.
+For example, NASDAQ has developed and maintained multiple delivery mechanisms (IP, multi-cast, and compression) that enable customers to receive data in the form and manner they prefer and at the lowest cost to them.
+NASDAQ offers front end applications such as its

+"Bookviewer" to help customers utilize data.
+NASDAQ has created new products like TotalView Aggregate to complement TotalView ITCH and Level 2/NQDS, because offering data in multiple formatting allows NASDAQ to better fit customer needs.
+NASDAQ offers data via multiple extranet providers, thereby helping to reduce network and total cost for its data products.
+NASDAQ has developed an online administrative system to provide customers transparency into their data feed requests and streamline data usage reporting.
+NASDAQ has also expanded its Enterprise License options that reduce the administrative burden and costs to firms that purchase market data.

-Despite these enhancements and a dramatic increase in message traffic, costs, Nasdaq data fees have fallen relative to other data usage costs -- including bandwidth, programming, and infrastructure -- that have risen.
-The same holds true for execution services; despite numerous enhancements to Nasdaq's trading platform, absolute and relative trading costs have declined.
+Despite these enhancements and a dramatic increase in message traffic, NASDAQ's fees for market data have remained flat.
+In fact, as a percent of total customer costs, NASDAQ data fees have fallen relative to other data usage costs -- including bandwidth, programming, and infrastructure -- that have risen.
+The same holds true for execution services; despite numerous enhancements to NASDAQ's trading platform, absolute and relative trading costs have declined.
 Platform competition has intensified as new entrants have emerged, constraining prices for both executions and for data.